BOARD OF DIRECTORS

 Bill Clingman

-Born in 1957 in Long Beach, CA and raised on a small farm among the orange groves on the outskirts of Redlands, Bill Clingman moved to rural Oregon in 1969.
+Bill was born in Southern California and raised on a small farm among the orange groves.
+Bill Clingman moved to rural Oregon in 1969.
 He received his BS in Geology from the University of Oregon, worked on geothermal drilling rigs in Northern California and Japan, and then came back to Eugene for graduate school in geophysics.
 Following a brief stint in the Peace Corps (Dem.
-Rep. Congo, then known as Zaire), Bill returned to Eugene and worked in consulting, joibed the Lane Council of Governments and provided mapping and analytical support many different partners, agencies, and organizations.
+Rep. Congo, then known as Zaire), Bill returned to Eugene and worked in consulting, joined the Lane Council of Governments and provided mapping and analytical support to many different partners, agencies, and organizations.
 Bill relocated to Lowell in 2018 and is a member of the Eugene Natural History Society, Mount Pisgah Arboretum and Friends of Fall Creek Watershed.

 Krystal Abrams